adafruit/Adafruit_RA8875/README.md

 Display Cursor
 Blink Cursor

-tft.cursorBlink(rate) // rate is in seconds, the lower the number the faster it will blink
+tft.cursorBlink(rate) // rate from 0 - 255, the lower the number the faster it will blink.